Polar-vision/PBA-V3/README.md

 - **Large values (→ ill-conditioned)**: Indicates severe numerical instability, potential divergence, or slow convergence.
 The optimization problem is sensitive to small perturbations.
 - **Small values (→ stable)**: Indicates a well-conditioned problem.
 The optimization landscape is smooth, and convergence is robust and predictable.

+From the plot, we observe a stark contrast between the two methods:
+- **PBA** stabilizes at a low condition number after the early iterations and remains nearly constant throughout the rest of the optimization.
+This confirms that PBA maintains a well-conditioned system from the middle stages onward, leading to stable and predictable updates.
+- **SBA’s condition number, by contrast, grows continuously and accelerates sharply in the later iterations, reaching values an order of magnitude higher than PBA’s.
+This growing ill-conditioning directly explains SBA’s slower convergence, higher number of rejected steps, and overall less stable behavior observed in previous metrics.

+This curve provides a direct, high-level confirmation of the core advantage of PBA’s parametrization: it keeps the problem numerically well-conditioned throughout the entire optimization process.

 ---

 ### 🔹 Singular Value Spectrum